-- 7.3 Recommendations 2, 14 and 22 These recommendations focus commissioning activity.
-For example, the CCG and the Council's Adult Services have recently developed approaches to integrate physical activity into care pathways. - 7.4 Recommendations 8, 9, 11 and 15 These recommendations deal with improving the communication and marketing of physical activity opportunities as well as mapping them.
-This has led to better and more extensive distribution of marketing materials, better sharing of information and the development of a leaflet which focusses on the activities that are available and suitable for an older audience (available soon). - 7.5 Recommendations 3, 4, 5, 6 and 10 The operator of the Council's leisure facilities; Fusion, have a key role to play in increasing access and participation of older people and these recommendations relate to this.
-Fusion have for example signed up to the Dementia Alliance and now have a number of dementia friendly sessions at the centres. - 7.6 Recommendations 12 and 23 These recommendations focus on seeking funding, particularly for an 'Active Ageing' Project.
-Despite the Council and partners having limited success drawing in external funding to date the Active Ageing project is being progressed.
-Successes include the Bridge Renewal Trust achieving a contract for the 'Escape Pain' contract which will work to hopefully demonstrate that becoming more active reduces the pain associated with various long term conditions.
+- 5.4 Recommendations 8, 9, 11 and 15 These recommendations deal with improving the communication and marketing of physical activity opportunities as well as mapping them.
+This has led to better and more extensive distribution of marketing materials, better sharing of information and the development of a leaflet, which focusses on the activities that are available and suitable for an older audience. - 5.5 Recommendations 3, 4, 5, 6 and 10 The operator of the Council's leisure facilities; Fusion, have a key role to play in increasing access and participation of older people and these recommendations relate to this.
+Fusion have for example signed up to the Dementia Alliance and now have a number of dementia friendly sessions at the centres.
+Year on year the number of over 60's attending the leisure centres is increasing, for example, 22,000 more over 60's attended in 2018 compared to 2017. - 5.6 Recommendations 12 and 23 These recommendations focus on seeking funding, particularly for an 'Active Ageing' Project.
+While large funding pots have not been drawn down, a number of smaller initiatives have received funding to progress the overall 'Active Ageing' Project.
+Successes include the early work with the Mayor of London's Laureus Model City project.
+Haringey is one of three London boroughs to be chosen for this bottom up collaborative project focussing resources in the east of the borough on physical activity projects that the community wants.